-- 1. Click Select Device(s) in the window title bar. - PMManager begins to search for attached devices - In addition to devices that connect via USB, there are devices that require a wireless or an ethernet connection.
+- 1. Click Select Device(s) in the window title bar. - PMManager begins to search for attached devices - In addition to devices that connect via USB, there are devices that require a wireless, serial port or an ethernet connection.
 When using such devices, open the menu adjacent to the relevant icon.

-• When the search is completed, a separate window opens, enabling you to select device(s) that are currently connected
+• When the search in Select Devices is completed, a window opens, enabling you to select the device(s) that are currently found.